-More than 2,000 single graduate students live in MIT's six campus houses.
-Two campus apartment complexes accommodate over 400 graduate and undergraduate students with families.
+More than 2,000 single graduate students live in MIT's six campus graduate houses.
+Three of those houses are able to accommodate graduate students and partners.
+Two campus apartment complexes accommodate over 400 graduate and undergraduate students with partners and/or children.
 Approximately 90 graduate students live in undergraduate dorms as graduate resident tutors.